Tupac Shakur Murder: Police took items from home of witness to shooting, warrant shows - Local News 8

 The affidavit requesting the warrant shows police were looking for, among other items, “notes, writings, ledgers, and other handwritten or typed documents concerning television shows, documentaries, YouTube episodes, book manuscripts, and movies concerning the murder of Tupac Shakur.”

+“I think it’s pretty significant,” Carroll said of the search warrant.
+“You know, I don’t think anybody saw this coming.
+It, it’s been 27 years.
+I think anybody had given up hope on any type of prosecution and this, you know, kind of changes the game and open things up.”

+Carroll’s optimism is tempered.
+“I would be surprised if they even found anything in that home that is usable as evidence, but you know, maybe, maybe they did,” he said.
+“It’s 27 years later, it’s going to be tough to find evidence.”

 Shakur was shot multiple times in Las Vegas in 1996 while leaving a boxing match at the MGM Grand hotel on the Las Vegas Strip.
-At the time of his fatal shooting, he was in a car with former Death Row Records CEO Suge Knight when a white Cadillac pulled up beside them and began shooting out of the back window.
+At the time of his fatal shooting, he was in a car with Knight when a white Cadillac pulled up beside them and began shooting out of the back window.

 CNN reported at the time that authorities believed the rapper was the intended target of the shooting, but since 1996, the investigation has remained unsolved.